 Proficiency Level / Evaluation Criteria - Below are examples, see Appendix C for full list.
-Sources of Evidence Explanation □ Level 0 - Only select elements of basic, even if some professional or advanced are met. □ Level 1 - Meets all basic criteria. □ Basic Criteria: □ Follows expectations of PRR (II.A Teaching) □ Creates a supportive environment that gives each student equal access to learning □ Active consideration and planning for how diverse learners will engage with activities and content □ Methods and practices are informed by a knowledge of the student population (Scholarly) □ Inclusive pedagogy strategies are used (Scholarly) □ Classroom climate is consistently respectful, cooperative, and inclusive □ Actively supportive of mentees'/advisees' diverse goals and values □ Level 2 - All basic and some professional and/or advanced criteria are met.
-Professional Criteria: □ Methods and practices are informed by a knowledge of the student population (e.g., information on college population from ODA surveys, anonymous pre-surveys to get to know a class as a whole, accommodation requests, etc.) (Scholarly) □ Inclusive pedagogy strategies are used (Scholarly) □ Students perceive the instructor strongly values diversity, equity, and inclusion □ Mentor/mentee relationships are mutually defined in collaboration with the mentee (e.g., through the use of the Graduate School Advising Agreement) □ Level 3 - All basic, most professional, and some advanced criteria are met. □ Level 4 - All basic, most professional, and some advanced criteria are met, including demonstrated impact beyond the classroom.
-Advanced Criteria: □ Has prepared, and worked to improve, activities to help students overcome common challenges, noting the diverse learners in class (Scholarly) □ Very knowledgeable about inclusive teaching pedagogies and methods to support diverse Core: Peer Observation Report Reflective Teaching Statement Syllabi FCQs (Q1, Q4, Q5, Q8, Q9, Q12, Q13, Q14, Q15) FCQ comments (Q17) Recommended: Course/teaching portfolio Classroom interview report Student letters Mentee letters Supplemental: Course Mgmt system Other course materials Other student assessments of mentoring / advising (insert brief description) Student nominated teaching awards Student nominated mentoring award(s) Records of participation in pedagogical professional development Other (insert brief description): learners and enacts in the classroom (Scholarly) Actively works to recruit and support student mentees from groups that are historically marginalized or underrepresented in the field or society Develops and shares (locally or beyond) materials supporting inclusive pedagogical practices in the classroom, mentoring experiences, or elsewhere Supports others (particularly faculty) in the use of inclusive pedagogical practices
+Sources of Evidence Explanation Level 0 - Only select elements of basic, even if some professional or advanced are met.
+Level 1 - Meets all basic criteria.
+Basic Criteria: Follows expectations of PRF (II.A Teaching) Creates a supportive environment that gives each student equal access to learning Active consideration and planning for how diverse learners will engage with activities and content Methods and practices are informed by a knowledge of the student population (Scholarly) Inclusive pedagogy strategies are used (Scholarly) Classroom climate is consistently respectful, cooperative, and inclusive Actively supportive of mentees'/advisees' diverse goals and values Level 2 - All basic and some professional and/or advanced criteria are met.
+Professional Criteria: Methods and practices are informed by a knowledge of the student population (e.g., information on college population from ODA surveys, anonymous pre-surveys to get to know a class as a whole, accommodation requests, etc.) (Scholarly) Inclusive pedagogy strategies are used (Scholarly) Students perceive the instructor strongly values diversity, equity, and inclusion Mentor/mentee relationships are mutually defined in collaboration with the mentee (e.g., through the use of the Graduate School Advising Agreement) Level 3 - All basic, most professional, and most advanced criteria are met.
+Advanced Criteria: Has prepared, and worked to improve, activities to help students overcome common challenges, noting the diverse learners in class (Scholarly) Very knowledgeable about inclusive teaching pedagogies and methods to support diverse learners and enacts i Core: Peer Observation Report Reflective Teaching Statement Syllabi FCQs (Q1, Q4, Q5, Q8, Q9, Q12, Q13, Q14, Q15) FCQ comments (Q17) Recommended: Course/teaching portfolio Classroom interview report Student letters Mentee letters Supplemental: Course Mgmt system Other course materials Other student assessments of mentoring / advising (insert brief description) Student nominated teaching awards Student nominated mentoring award(s) Records of participation in pedagogical professional development Other (insert brief description):